But I am particularly concerned because I'm not looking forward to becoming a father soon. Please advice, Valentine!

 If this conversation continues to meander and not reach a suitable conclusion for you, you might have to dump this girl and find someone else with similar values when it comes to sexual responsibility.

 Have you had to convince a partner to use the proper birth control?
-Share your experiences by leaving a comment below or joining the discussion on Facebook.
+Ask our discussion board moderators for help.